deepcausality-rs/fluvio-examples/README.md

 ## ⭐ Import Data

 Please first download either the full or the quarterly trade tick data from the Kraken exchange.
 See the [import data guide](doc/import_data.md) for detailed instructions.
 Make sure the unzipped data folder is in the [data folder.](data) *and* the absolute path to the data folder is set in the [import_data.toml config file](import_config.toml).
 This is crucial to make the data import work.

-run
+To start the data import, run in a terminal:

 ```bash
 make import